5 Ideas for Mother and Daughter Holidays Around the World

 Our favourite mother and daughter bonding opportunities across some of our favourite cities

 Let’s face it: mother and daughter bonding opportunities are wonderful, but we’re all better than cheesy local shopping trips with a spa treatment (although a good mani-pedi and a hammam never hurt anyone).
 Mother and daughter holidays sound more suited, though.
 Paris will always have a special place in well-travelled gluttons’ hearts, and New York’s designer boutiques and department stores are a cut above.
 And then there are cities to visit for contemporary art and green space.
-If it sounds like a tough choice, Plum Guide’s hard-to-please global travel experts have provided their ideas for mother and daughter holidays here.
-We’ll help you find the most delectable cheese in Paris, show fashion lovers the way to the best designer stores in New York, and tell you where to go for an art weekend, cookery course or a welcome green city break.
+If it sounds like a tough choice, our hard-to-please global travel experts have provided their ideas for mother and daughter holidays here.
+We here at at Plum Guide have done all the hard work to help you find the most delectable cheese in Paris, to show fashion lovers the way to the best designer stores in New York, and to tell you where to go for an art weekend, cookery course or a welcome green city break.
 And we really have seen it all, so you’re in safe hands.

 Dine your way around Paris